mosip/documentation/docs/inji-mobile-wallet/versions/version-0.11.0-inji/README.md

 We are excited to announce the release of **Inji Version 0.11.0** .
 This release is compatible with v0.11.0 Mimoto release.
 As part of 0.11.0, Inji introduces below mentioned key features:

-* Sunbird C Integration
+* VC download using KBA
 * Data backup and restore
 * Improved UI / UX

 In the recent past, Inji mobile app had undergone GenderMag analysis which addresses gender / inclusivity bias in software.
 In this release, we have incorporated GenderMag features for UI / UX in inclusivity space.

 To know more about the GenderMag UI/UX changes in the application, please refer [here](https://docs.mosip.io/inji/inji-mobile-wallet/overview/features/gendermag).

 ## Summary

 Please find below the details for the **Inji Version 0.11.0** release:

-### Sunbird C Integration
+### VC download using KBA

 Sunbird Credentials is now successfully onboarded as an issuer with Inji Mobile.
 This successful onboarding now demonstrates that Inji Mobile wallet has proven capability to integrate with any credential issuer supporting **OpenID** protocol and issues Verifiable Credentials (VCs) based on OpenID4VCI standards.
 Sunbird C currently offers Insurance Credentials which can be downloaded into Inji mobile wallet upon integrating with eSignet 1.4.0 using Knowledge Based Authentication (KBA) method.